nkschlos/GPMDP-Linux-Lyrics-Art-Window/README.md

 The program queries the json data that GPMDP live-updates for lyrics, song metadata, and album art.
 It then displays the lyrics in a scrollbar window and the album art

-I've designed it to look good with my dark gnome environment, but you can customize it by adjusting the color hex codes
+I've designed it to look good with my dark gnome environment, but you can customize it by adjusting the color hex codes.
+It's also really designed for multiple-desktop users who wish to have a screen completely dedicated to music.
+By fixing the initial window locations, this ensures that you can set it to always start in a neat configuration.

 The lyrics box can be a little finicky graphically, I might update this in the future.
 I've also added a google play music icon to the taskbar display so it looks integrated